By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 value, then the new future is successfully completed with that value.

-If the partial function is not defined on that Throwable
+If the partial function is not defined on that Throwable, then the

 same result as the original future if it completed successfully.